What if your yearly checkup revealed that you had only 6 months to live?

 No one ever said it was going to be easy, but it will certainly be worth it.
 Remember this: You’re just a few fears away from the person you want to be.
 You have always been.

+We all have different toxic beliefs that prevent us from living life on our own terms.
 What about you?
-What is your toxic belief?
-Share it with me in the comment section below.
+What are your toxic beliefs?
+Share them with me in the comment section below.

 If you want to set exciting goals, you can click here to learn more about how my goal setting books have helped many people like you.

-If you enjoy this article you might also like the articles below:
+If you enjoy this article on toxic beliefs you might also like the articles below:

 - 7 Reasons Why You Aren’t Getting The Results You Want in Life